>

 Peabody Commencement as seen from the Wyatt Center

 All graduates and guests are invited to participate in Vanderbilt's Graduates Day celebration at 11:00 a.m.
-CDT on Thursday, May 8, 2025, in the Indoor Practice Facility, Speaker TBA
+CDT on Thursday, May 7, 2026, in the Memorial Gym.
+This will feature a talk from award-winning author and professor Arthur C. Brooks.

-On Friday, May 9, Undergraduate Commencement will take place at 9:00 a.m. at Geodis Park.
+On Friday, May 8, Undergraduate Commencement will take place at 9:00 a.m. at First Bank Stadium.
 Information about that ceremony and Commencement celebrations across the university is available on the Vanderbilt Commencement website.

-Peabody will honor its M.Ed., M.P.P., and Ed.D. graduates during two ceremonies held on the Peabody Esplanade.
-The programs for the two ceremonies are the same.
+Peabody will honor its M.Ed., M.P.P., and Ed.D. graduates during one ceremony held on Commons Lawn.

 Note: Graduate students (Ph.D.) should attend the Graduate School's Commencement ceremony.
-Undergraduates should attend the undergraduate ceremony at Geodis Park.
+Undergraduates should attend the undergraduate ceremony at First Bank Stadium

-Share the joy of Commencement weekend at #Peabody2025 and @vupeabody.
+Share the joy of Commencement weekend at #Peabody2026 and @vupeabody.

 Students at 2024 commencement